awsdocs/amazon-chime-administration-guide/doc_source/active_directory.md

 After you connect to your Active Directory, users that authenticate with Active Directory can use multiple email addresses\.
 They can use any of their work email addresses with Amazon Chime, as long as the email address is using a domain that has been claimed by your Amazon Chime account, and is associated with their user in Active Directory\.

-Amazon Chime continues to use the single email address in the EmailAddress attribute in Active Directory as the user’s primary email address\.
+Amazon Chime continues to use the single email address in the `EmailAddress` attribute in Active Directory as the user’s primary email address\.
 This is the only one you can see in the interface\.
-Users can use any additional addresses in the ProxyAddress attribute, as long as the domain is claimed for the account\.
+Users can use any additional addresses in the `ProxyAddress` attribute, as long as the domain is claimed for the account\.

 ### Incorrect Configuration Example<a name="incorrect-config"></a>

-Username shirley\.rodriguez is a member of an Amazon Chime account that has claimed two domains: example\.com and anotherdomain\.com\.
-In Active Directory, she has the following three email addresses \(one primary and two proxy\):
+A user with the **username** shirley\.rodriguez is a member of an Amazon Chime account that has claimed two domains: example\.com and anotherdomain\.com\.
+In Active Directory, she has the following three email addresses:
 + Primary email address: shirley\.rodriguez@example\.com
 + Proxy email address 1: shirley\.rodriguez@example2\.com
 + Proxy email address 2: srodriguez@anotherdomain\.com

-This user can sign into Amazon Chime using shirley\.rodriguez@example\.com or srodriguez@anotherdomain\.com and her username shirley\.rodriguez\.
+This user can sign into Amazon Chime using shirley\.rodriguez@example\.com or srodriguez@anotherdomain\.com and her user name shirley\.rodriguez\.
 If she attempts to sign in using shirley\.rodriguez@example2\.com, she is asked to **Log in with Amazon** and is not part of your managed account\.
 This is why it's important to claim all of the domains your users use for email\.

 Other Amazon Chime users can add her as a contact, invite her to meetings, or add her as a delegate using either her shirley\.rodriguez@example\.com or srodriguez@anotherdomain\.com email address\.

 ### Correct Configuration Example<a name="correct-config"></a>

-Username shirley\.rodriguez is a member of an Amazon Chime account that has claimed three domains: example\.com, example2\.com, and anotherdomain\.com\.
+A user with the **username** shirley\.rodriguez is a member of an Amazon Chime account that has claimed three domains: example\.com, example2\.com, and anotherdomain\.com\.
 In Active Directory, she has the following three email addresses:
 + Primary email address: shirley\.rodriguez@example\.com
 + Proxy email address 1: shirley\.rodriguez@example2\.com
 + Proxy email address 2: srodriguez@anotherdomain\.com